Chaste/ImmersedBoundaryWorkshop/README.md

 We are now ready to build the code

 5. Open the repository using VSCode and the Dev Containers extension
-6. Using the terminal in VSCode, navigate to the lib directory: `cd lib`
+6. Using the terminal in VSCode, navigate to the build directory: `cd build`
 7. Because we have introduced new source files and a new project, we need to reconfigure the project.
 Do this using `cmake ../src`
 8. Once this completes, we are ready to build the workshop project! `make -j8 project_ImmersedBoundaryWorkshop`.
 This may take some time the first time you run it.